City of London 2017Read more about City of London 2017

 Matt Parr, Her Majesty’s Inspector of Constabulary

-Read my assessment of City of London Police below, or watch the video.
+Read my assessment of City of London Police below.

 I am satisfied with most aspects of City of London Police’s performance in keeping people safe and reducing crime, but the force needs to make improvements in some areas to provide a consistently good service.